As the cloud storage market continues to grow, there are many options available today.

 Many people use Dropbox to share images, files, videos, documents, and presentations, while others use it to back up important documents and media files.

-The best way to describe Dropbox is that it is a cloud-based storage service and file sharing system.
-This means that your data is stored remotely rather than locally on your device.
-This makes it easy to access your files anywhere and share data because all you need is an internet connection.
+The best way to describe Dropbox is that it is a cloud-based storage service and file-sharing system.
+This means your data is stored remotely rather than locally on your device.
+This makes it easy to access your files anywhere and share data because you only need an internet connection.

 Dropbox allows users to store files online and access them anywhere.
 This makes it great for storing large amounts of documents, photos, videos, music, etc., and sharing them easily with others.